The Children Remembered

-If viewing this site or the photograph causes you or someone you know distress, please call the Indian Residential Schools Crisis Line at 1-866-925-4419.
+If viewing this site or the photographs causes you or someone you know distress, please call the Indian Residential Schools Crisis Line at 1-866-925-4419.
 The crisis line will help Survivors get emotional support and crisis services.
-Please see further details and contact information under “Health Support” on the home page of this site.
+Please see further details and contact information under “Health Support” in the footer section of this site.

 The Residential Schools of The United Church of Canada

 Since Canadian Confederation, it was the policy of the government of Canada to provide education to Indigenous peoples through a system of church-run residential schools.
 The schools were part of the federal government’s goal to assimilate Indigenous people into Canadian society.
 The Methodist and Presbyterian churches and, by 1925, the United Church of Canada explicitly supported the goals of assimilation and Christianization.